-Inserir página em branco apenas se necessário de modo a que o próximo capítulo comece numa página à direita

 Background

 In this chapter, the reader is presented with the background that leads to the topic of this work.
 Key concepts will be presented and explained related to Artificial Intelligence, the broader topic that sits in the top of the chain (section 3.1), and subsequent topics of specialization will be further detailed, starting the Machine Learning (section 3.2), followed by Deep Learning (section 3.3), and finally explaining Machine Listening (section 3.4).